 Online shopping has become a popular way to purchase items without the hassles of traffic and crowds.
 However, the internet has unique risks, so it is important to take steps to protect yourself when shopping online.

 For more information please visit the US-CERT website.

-Please contact us immediately and provide a descriptions of the fraudulent activity and a telephone number where you can be reached during the day.
-You may email or call Monday through Friday from 8am to 5pm at 907-228-4241ot toll free at 800-478-6101.
+Please contact us immediately and provide a description of the fraudulent activity and a telephone number where you can be reached during the day.
+You may email or call Monday through Friday from 8am to 5pm at 907-228-4474 or toll free at 800-478-6101.